philippe554/excelextract/README.md

 ## Built-in Tokens

-`excelextract` provides one special token that is always available:
+ExcelExtract provides one special token that is always available:

   * `%%FILE_NAME%%`: Holds the filename (including extension but excluding the path) of the Excel file currently being processed.